barryclark/jekyll-now/_posts/2020-10-14-stateful-css-toggles.md

   - is a horizontal flexbox on desktop;
   - is replaced with a hamburger icon on mobile.
 2. Add a checkbox and label to the hamburger icon.
-3. Using the Stateful CSS Toggle covered in today's lesson, add a click handler to the checkbox so that the menu is displayed vertically (using either `flex-direction`, for example) when the hangurger icon is clicked.
+3. Using the Stateful CSS Toggle covered in today's lesson, add a click handler to the checkbox so that the menu is displayed vertically (using either `flex-direction`, for example) when the hamgurger icon is clicked.
 4. Bonus: Try swapping out the hamburger icon for an "X" icon when the menu is visible.

 ---